Renée Gilly: Career

-She participated in six world premieres, among them Magdeleine in Antoine Mariotte’s Gargantua, Ninon in Hector Fraggi's A quoi rêent les jeunes filles, and the title role in Darius Milhaud’s Esther de Carpentras.
+She participated in six world premieres, among them Magdeleine in Antoine Mariotte's Gargantua, Ninon in Hector Fraggi's (1882–1944) A quoi rêvent les jeunes filles (1935), and the title role in Darius Milhaud's Esther de Carpentras.

-She made her debut with the Paris Opera at the Palais Garnier on 13 October 1936 in the title role of Massenet's Herodiade.
-As part of that company she also sang Ortrud in Wagner's Lohengrin, Brünhilde in Die Walküre, Marguerite in La Damnation de Faust by Berlioz, Margared in Le Roi d’Ys and Marina in Mussorgsky's Boris Godunov.
+She made her debut with the Paris Opera at the Palais Garnier on 13 October 1936 in the title role of Massenet's Hérodiade.
+As part of that company she also sang Ortrud in Wagner's Lohengrin, Brünhilde in Die Walküre, Marguerite in La damnation de Faust by Berlioz, Margared in Le Roi d'Ys and Marina in Mussorgsky's Boris Godunov.
 She appeared as a guest in Belgium, at the Royal Opera House in London, and in the Netherlands, Hungary, Monte Carlo, North Africa, Romania, and Switzerland.

 She had a powerful voice with exceptional musicality and an excellent technique.
 Having trained as a pianist, she functioned as an accompanist for her mother's lessons with students.
 Richard Davis noted that Marjorie Lawrence was surprised to discover that the person accompanying her during Cécile Gilly's lessons was her daughter, who then became the teacher responsible for teaching Lawrence actual roles.

 On her retirement from the stage in 1951 she became the chair of the Conservatoire de Paris.
 She remained with the Conservatoire until her retirement in 1976.

 Gilly was married to baritone Louis Musy.
 She died on 31 March 1977 in Paris.